maccydrums/team-api/README.md

  ```
 // we use curl in our terminal to be able to send requests.
 Exampel: curl -X GET "localhost:3000/users"

+Exampel:
+curl --help

+This will get information about different options you can use with curl
  ```